 Guilt is a very powerful emotion.

-But for something so heavy and incapacitating, guilt can come from even the simplest of things.
+But believe it or not, for something so crippling, guilt can come from the simplest of things.

-It can be as simple as feeling frustrated that you can’t perform your job well or keep your home in check.
+It can be as basic as feeling frustrated when you can’t perform your job well or keep your home in check.
 You may even feel guilty just from eating something you’re told you’re not supposed to.

 Truthfully, guilt is an epidemic that sweeps millions of lives and can ruin our joy in the biggest ways.

 In this article, we’ll discuss why guilt is normal, and the simple ways you can overcome it.

 “Habitual guilt” is a real thing

 Have you ever heard of the phrase, “habitual guilt”?